 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Summer.
 Prerequisite: Formal admission to the MRI program is required.
 Note: Students enroll for this course through Michigan Colleges Online.
+Tuition rates and course fees are billed at the MWTEC program rate by the provider institution.

 This course prepares the MRI student for safe participation in clinical education within the MRI environment.
 Students will explore and discuss the importance of MRI safety and patient assessment.
 While most of the course is delivered online, students will practice and master various safety procedures in a face-to-face workshop setting.
-This course requires a final grade of "C" or better.
+This course requires a final grade of C or better.